geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-08-11/meeting-transcript.md

 Then what's your training function?

 ##### **Geohot** [[00:10:11](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=611)]
 Do you jit that too?
-Uh...
+Uh..
 On the outside?
 Yeah.
-So we need...
+So we need..
 We need real-life to happen for forward and backward, right?

 ##### **Chenyu** [[00:10:26](https://www.youtube.com/watch?v=QmGmVAMdxwE&t=626)]
 Okay.
 So that thing, if you want to jit, you jit together?
 No, I wouldn't jit it together.